Infraste03/KGE_RS/fashion_generalization/models/sasrec/README.md

 ### `run_hpo_sasrec_fashion_v3.py`

-Hyperparameter search for the Fashion v3 SASRec baseline.
+Hyperparameter search for the Fashion-Heavy SASRec baseline.

 It follows the same evaluation and checkpointing procedure as the v1 script, with the main differences being:

-- Fashion v3 RecBole dataset
+- Fashion-Heavy RecBole dataset
 - fixed embedding dimension: `128`
-- dedicated Fashion v3 output directory
+- dedicated Fashion-Heavy output directory

 Outputs are stored under: